-- Eidetic Ability to recall an experience in exact detail so that when the experience is retold, it re-awakens a sense of commonality with the other. - Heresy Historically, heresy is a criminal offence often punishable by death.
-An individual is believed to be guilty of heresy when they go against the fundamental beliefs of a religious group or if they display behaviour that opposes a religious doctrine. - Medicare A health benefit scheme that Australian residents and citizens are entitled to.
+Eidetic Ability to recall an experience in exact detail so that when the experience is retold, it re-awakens a sense of commonality with the other.

+Heresy Historically, heresy is a criminal offence often punishable by death.

+An individual is believed to be guilty of heresy when they go against the fundamental beliefs of a religious group or if they display behaviour that opposes a religious doctrine.

+Medicare A health benefit scheme that Australian residents and citizens are entitled to.
 It allows Australians to access healthcare at an affordable cost or free of charge.
 It also covers the cost of screenings, tests, scans, and some medications.
-Medicare does not cover ambulance services, dental costs, cosmetic surgery, glasses, contact lenses, and hearing aids. - Medieval A period also known as the Middle Ages.
-It was also called the age of faith because religious beliefs were prominent and attached to every incident, including one of the major occurrences of the time, The Black Death. - PathicTo understand another person's experiences and empathise when a deeper understanding is gained. - TabooActions and words that are prohibited based on cultural and societal norms.
+Medicare does not cover ambulance services, dental costs, cosmetic surgery, glasses, contact lenses, and hearing aids.

+Medieval A period also known as the Middle Ages.
+It was also called the age of faith because religious beliefs were prominent and attached to every incident, including one of the major occurrences of the time, The deeper understanding is gained.

+Black Death.

+Pathic To understand another person's experiences and empathise when a norms.
 In the context of death and dying, death as a taboo is culturally hidden away and silenced.

+Taboo Actions and words that are prohibited based on cultural and societal